m1cje/SimpleTelnet/README.md

 ## A Library for implementing a simple telnet interface suitable for logging program output

-This is a library providing simple to use telnet support suitable for logging output to a remote client.
+This is a library providing simple to use telnet support suitable for logging output to a remote client or simple data colection from embedded devices.

 * Small footprint
 * Simple to implement
 * No library dependancies
 * Supports multiple clients
-* Extensible user menu
+* Extendable user menu

 See example.cpp for typical usage

 ### About clients and servers
 There are two parts to the SimpleTelnet library.
 There is a server object called telnetServer.
 This object is reponsible for listening out for new clients and for receiving client data and then buffering the data and passing it back to your program for processing.<br>
 When a client connects to the server a new client object is created.
 There can be multiple client connected simultaneously so these are all held in an array called telnetClients[].
 There will be one entry for each remote client that connects to he server.
 The maximum number of clients allowed is set by MAXCLIENTS which is defined in the header file.
+Note that the server does not support client session negotiations so there is no control available for local echo etc.

 ### Using the Library
 To use the library you will need to include the header file.